“Should I buy or sell now, or should I wait?”

 How Timing Connects to Cost and Strategy

 Timing influences leverage, cost, negotiation, and outcomes.
 It should never be evaluated in isolation.
+For example, understanding how inspection timelines and contingency rights function after a contract is signed can significantly affect negotiation strength and overall risk.

 Final Perspective